stormpath/stormpath-documentation/source/accnt_mgmt.rst

 What's in the Account Linking Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every Application and Organization has an Account Linking Policy resource.

+.. only:: rest

-In both cases the path is the same:
+  In both cases the path is the same: ``/v1/accountLinkingPolicies/$ACCOUNT_LINKING_POLICY_ID``

-``/v1/accountLinkingPolicies/$ACCOUNT_LINKING_POLICY_ID``

 The Account Linking Policy has three attributes that control aspects of Account Linking behavior: